rapid7/rism/README.md

 ### TODOS

-* Allow number-to-value declarations in stylesheets, such as *{width:600}* instead of requiring "px"
 * Sharpen up the responsive styling so that you can combine the default responsive size with custom styles in your component-specific styles
 * Bolster default styles with more stuff (any requests, please ask!)